CPA Exam Blueprints

 REG | 4 hours | 76 | 8 | - |

-The CPA Exam is a comprehensive test composed of four parts: AUD, FAR, BEC and REG.
-Each section of the exam is four hours long, so 16 hours in total.
+The current CPA Exam consists of four distinct sections: AUD, FAR, BEC, and REG.
+Each section of the exam is four hours long, which equates to 16 hours in total.
 The individual exam parts are broken down into 5 testlets that either contain multiple-choice questions (MCQs), task-based simulations (TBSs), or written communication (WCs) exercises.

 Score Weightage by Question Type